ARTFULBITES/Sentiment-Analysis-Gaming-Industry/README.md

-# Can We Trust Consumer Ratings?
+# To What Extent Can We Trust 5-Star Consumer Ratings?
 Exploring the Truth Behind GameStop Reviews

 ## Executive Summary